WICG/import-maps/README.md

 It is often the case that you want to use the same import specifier to refer to multiple versions of a single library, depending on who is importing them.
 This encapsulates the versions of each dependency in use, and avoids [dependency hell](http://npm.github.io/how-npm-works-docs/theory-and-design/dependency-hell.html) ([longer blog post](http://blog.timoxley.com/post/20772365842/node-js-npm-reducing-dependency-overheads)).

-We support this use case in module import maps by allowing you to change the meaning of a specifier within a given _scope_:
+We support this use case in import maps by allowing you to change the meaning of a specifier within a given _scope_:

 ```json
 {